 While the news stories about women eating so many “pounds” of lipstick in their lifetime are a little exaggerated, the fact is that some amount of lipstick will be ingested.

 When you are trying to conceive, you are trying to boost egg health and make your body a welcoming place for a perfect embryo.
 One of the best things you can do to boost your fertility is to reduce oxidative stress by removing as many toxins linked to infertility from your life.
 These include heavy metals, perflourinated chemicals (PFCs like PFAS and PFOA), flame retardants, endocrine disruptors such as phthalates, parabens, and other chemicals (read my full post here).

 Ingredients in Lipstick that are linked to infertility or miscarriage

-Heavy metals in lipstick
+Heavy metals (LEAD) in lipstick

 An independent study showed 60% of lipsticks contained lead.
 The FDA followed up with their own assessment and also found lead in most lipsticks.
 In addition to lead, other heavy metals of concern found in lipsticks are cadmium and chromium.

 Heavy metals are naturally occurring, but are bioaccumulative, meaning they build up in your body over time.
 Most of the time, heavy metals are present in color cosmetics through unintentional contamination.
 The metals can attach themselves to the ingredients being sourced from the earth and end up in your makeup.